1.1. Contact details for submission

-- The Times New Roman font 12 pt. with single interline is preferred.
+- The Times New Roman font 12 pt. with a single interline is preferred.

 - Avoid multi-space to make gaps, hard spaces (non-breaking spaces) and hard page breakers.
 If it is possible, use automatic references, headers and footers.

-The final formatting will be done after acceptance of manuscript by Editorial Board and presented to the author for acceptance before printing.
+The final formatting will be done after acceptance of the manuscript by the Editorial Board and presented to the author for acceptance before printing and online publishing.